STAND. COM. REP. NO. 2603

 President of the Senate

 Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
 No. 2354 entitled:

 "A BILL FOR AN ACT RELATING TO DECEPTIVE PRACTICES,"

 The purpose and intent of this measure is to:

 As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2183, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 2183, S.D.
+No. 2354, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2354, S.D.
 1, and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Commerce, Consumer Protection, and Health,